sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

-For third-party developers, we welcome collaborations with users and open-source developers to expand and improve EEGLAB functions and/or independently write and release EEGLAB plug-in/extension applications and environments.
-If you have written plug-ins for use in your laboratory, please consider releasing them for use by others, as described on this page.
+For third-party developers, we welcome collaborations with users and open-source developers to expand and improve EEGLAB functions and/or independently write and release EEGLAB plugin/extension applications and environments.
+If you have written plugins for use in your laboratory, please consider releasing them for use by others, as described on this page.

 EEGLAB is under active open-source development.
 Together with user developers, we are extending its capabilities to include across-subject general linear model statistics.
-User-contributed features and suggestions are welcome, and we encourage and plan to interconnect EEGLAB with other Matlab-compatible toolboxes.
+User-contributed features and suggestions are welcome, and we encourage and plan to interconnect EEGLAB with other MATLAB-compatible toolboxes.

 ### Open-source model